rsdoiel/antenna/archives/2025/north_america_2025.07.md

 ---

-## Washington, Kyiv near deal for Ukrainian ‘critical minerals’ rights
+## Washington, Kyiv headed toward deal for Ukrainian 'critical minerals' rights

 date: 2025-02-23, from: VOA News USA

-The United States and Ukraine said Sunday they are nearing an agreement for Kyiv to give Washington a large share of its rare earth mineral rights as compensation for the billions of dollars in munitions the U.S. sent to Ukraine to defend itself from Russia’s full-scale war.
+The United States and Ukraine said Sunday they are heading toward an agreement for Kyiv to give Washington a large share of its rare earth mineral rights as compensation for the billions of dollars in munitions the U.S. sent to Ukraine to defend itself from Russia’s full-scale war.

 Ukrainian President Volodymyr Zelenskyy told a news conference in Kyiv that Ukraine and the U.S. are “making progress” in reaching a deal.
 He said a draft of the pact calls for Ukraine to pay the U.S. $2 for each dollar in aid the U.S. has sent to Kyiv to fight Russia’s invasion, although details of the would-be agreement have not been disclosed.

+Zelenskyy called for security guarantees for Ukraine as part of any deal and said he wants better financial terms.
+“I don’t want something that 10 generations of Ukrainians will have to pay back,” he said.

 The war hits the three-year mark on Monday.

+Watch related report by Veronica Balderas Iglesias:

 The U.S. has been Ukraine’s biggest benefactor, sending $128 billion in military and humanitarian assistance to Ukraine, according to Germany’s Kiel Institute for the World Economy.
 The U.S. share is just ahead of the combined $124 billion figure for the 27-nation European Union.